 Introduction

 Market Transformation Initiatives (MTIs) should conform to the high-level principles as defined in this document and align with existing Commission policy direction.
-Highlevel principles describe program goals that every MTI should aim to achieve.
+High-level principles describe program goals that every MTI should aim to achieve.
 Market Transformation Characteristics describe best practices of Market Transformation within energy efficiency procurement (as defined by NEEA).
 Guidelines and Strategies clarify and elaborate on how to implement the intent of the high-level principles.

 High-Level Principles

-Market transformation initiatives should:
+Market transformation initiatives should: [all must or pose opportunity to]

-Help drive incremental savings to achieve the state’s energy efficiency and GHG reduction goals
+Help drive incremental savings to achieve the state’s energy efficiency, equity, and GHG reduction goals

 Ensure that costs to ratepayers are just and reasonable